"False"

 NEWS On Sunday, September 15, Bildmuseet hosted the first of several Sunday lectures connected to the ongoing exhibition "8 Degrees / Contemporary Art on the Forests," this time in collaboration with Future Forests.

-Approximately twenty people listened to Klara Härgestam talk about how, through her dissertation work, she aims to explore people's feelings and relationships with the forest.
+Approximately twenty people listened to Klara Härgestam talk about how she, through her research, aims to explore people's feelings and relationships with the forest.
 She encouraged the audience to reflect on their own relationship with the forest.
 How is it that groups, which stand far apart on other issues, can come together when it comes to forests?

 We need to open our eyes to how something as human as a debate between different people also has ecological effects.

 Rhetoric also involves understanding each other, and Härgestam explained during the lecture how the way we communicate with one another has real consequences for the forest.
-When a debate is labeled as polarized, it leads to certain voices being silenced, and in turn, the loss of perspectives that might be necessary to tackle the climate crisis.
+When a debate is labeled as polarized, it leads to certain voices being silenced, which in turn leads to the loss of important perspectives that might be necessary to tackle the climate crisis.

-Härgestam describes how some of the sides in the ongoing forest debate, those who want to see a continuation of the current forest policy and ways of conducting forestry and those who want to see other ways of using the forest, use similar arguments.
-Both sides rely, for example, on economic arguments and claim that there are economic advantages to their particular solutions.
+Härgestam describes how some of the sides in the ongoing forest debate use similar arguments, for example those who want to see a continuation of the current forest policy and conducting forestry in the same ways as before, and those who want to see other new ways of using the forest.
+Both sides rely for example on economic arguments and claim that there are economic advantages to their particular solutions.